 - Crashes at level or rail crossing

 Most of these accidents are a result of driver negligence or recklessness.
 The most common negligent acts involve running red lights and ignoring yield and stop signs.
 Another reason these accidents happen has to do with intersection visibility.
 If a driver has inadequate sight distance to oncoming traffic when turning, or if a driver is unaware of an intersection, they risk getting into an accident.
+Motorcycle riders, for example, have a higher chance of getting into an accident in intersections due to the fact that other vehicles may block visibility to the motorcycle and drivers may not be properly scanning when making turns.

 Below you’ll find a list of the most dangerous intersections in Baltimore based on the number of car accidents each year.